Wacky-Mole/RareMagicPortal/MagicPortalFluid/README.md

       * > Allow/Disallow ONLY creator of the portal can rename the portal tag
     * Portal_D_Restrict:
       * > Additional Items to Restrict by Default.
-      * > For Example you can add - Wood,Stone - And those items restricted
+      * > For Example you can add - Wood,Stone - And those items will restricted

   * [Portal Crystals]
     * Portal_Crystal_Enable: